bmrf/tron/README.md

 # OTHER

-I try to keep everything updated.
-If you notice some of the packages are out of date, PM me on reddit or send me an email (listed above), I typically respond in a day or less.
+I try to respond to messages quickly.
+If you have a question, suggestion or problem, post it to the subreddit so everyone can get eyes on it.
+As a last resort you may email me directly.

 Hope this is helpful to other PC techs,